China's Alibaba hit with record $2.75 bln antitrust fine - Up News Info

 “The fine bill is a milestone and road sign with great importance,” Shi Jianzhong wrote in state-backed Economic Times.

 “It indicates that the antitrust law enforcement on internet platforms has entered a new era, and released clear policy signal.”
-(Reporting by Scott Murdoch, Leng Cheng, Li Pei; Compiled by William Mallard)
+(Reporting by Scott Murdoch, Leng Cheng, Li Pei; Compiled by William Mallard; Editing by Himani Sarkar)

 Advertisement